Registration renewals

 The registration renewal site looks different, what has changed?

-Each registrant is now required to set up an individual portal requiring a multifactor identification with the Australian Health Practitioner Regulation Agency (Ahpra).
+As of 2025, each registrant is now required to set up an individual portal requiring a multifactor identification with the Australian Health Practitioner Regulation Agency (Ahpra).
 This will only need to be done once and, when completed, will make the process of renewing your registration and making changes to your details much easier.

 Is it better to use my phone or a desktop/laptop computer/tablet to renew my registration?